jjoony93/jeonssa-HCI/DP2 Ideation/report.md

 ### Solution 2: Share Table
 	How?
-	Make full use of available seats in the restaurant
-	Why?
+	What we considered most important is the actual practicality, and the cost of the solution Why?
 	Waste of available dining area space,
-	benefits customer by removing waiting their time
+	this solution is very practical, and costs nothing.
+Very high effeciency.

 ### Solution 3: Recommend Entertainment
 	How?
-	What we considered most important is the actual practicality, and the cost of the solution Why?
-	this solution is very practical, and costs nothing.
-Very high effeciency.
+	Make use of available sources near the restaurant Why?
+	People visiting restaurants in an unfamiliar region don’t have info, so reduce the time searching for info and get right into entertainment

+so reduce the time searching for info and get right into entertainment

 ## Storyboards